Fernando (footballer, born 1992): Antalyaspor

+Al Jazira

+On 5 August 2023, Fernando signed with Emirati club Al-Jazira.

 International career

-In 2012, Fernando was called up by Brazil for matches against Iraq on October 12 and Japan on October 16.
+In 2012, Fernando was called up by Brazil for matches against Iraq on 12 October and Japan on 16 October.

 Fernando was part of the 23 players called by coach Luiz Felipe Scolari to play in the 2013 FIFA Confederations Cup on home soil.

 Personal life

 Fernando became known for the "Robson case", in which he asked his driver Robson Oliveira to take a methadone-based medicine for his father-in-law in Russia, in February 2019.
 However, the medicine is prohibited by Russian law, and the driver was arrested for international drug trafficking.
 Fernando never helped the driver.
 Facing a maximum of 12 years, Oliveira was sentenced to three years in prison in December 2020, followed by deportation.